KevinRaney/iCalendar-MergeTool/README.md

 ## Contributing

 Feel free to fork this repo and submit PRs by working on issues or adding features you think would be nice to have.
+The `master` branch should represent the latest release.
+The `develop` branch is used for incoming feature branch testing before it's merged into `master` and a new release is cut.
+When you're ready to submit your PR please merge them into the `develop` branch so your changes can be tested along with the next release.